Fdawgs/ydh-authentication-service/README.md

 1. Navigate to the repo
 2. Run `npm install` to install dependencies (if not done so in testing)
 3. Run `npm run install-windows-service` as administrator
-4. A prompt will appear asking for confirmation of installation type `y` and press `enter`
-5. The service should now be visible in Services
+4. The service should now be visible in Services

 **Note**: When you add or remove API keys, or change any settings in the configuration file, you will need to restart the service for the changes to take effect.